diablodale/dp.docs/README.md

 ## Contributing

+Please follow our guidelines of [CONTRIBUTING.md](CONTRIBUTING.md).
+In short...

-Contributions, PRs, and bugfixes are welcome.
+* Contributions, PRs, and corrections are welcome.
+Thank you! 🙂
-Please be kind and constructive in your communications.
+* Please be kind and constructive.
-We reserve our right to deny contributions.
+* We reserve our right to deny contributions.

-Often on each page of the documentation is a link to easily "Edit this page on GitHub".
+Often on each page of <https://docs.hidale.com> is a link to easily "Edit this page on GitHub".

 ## License